 For financial service providers, this represents a strategic opportunity.
 Women entrepreneurs are not only reliable borrowers; they are also capable business builders when given the right tools and support.

-Insights from this research are already helping inform how SAJIDA continues to refine its approach to lending to women, strengthening credit assessment tools, and exploring ways to better identify women who are ready to grow their own enterprises.
+These insights are helping inform how SAJIDA continues to refine its approach to lending to women, strengthening credit assessment tools, and exploring ways to better identify women who are ready to grow their own enterprises.

 Moving from access to agency

-If the next chapter of financial inclusion is to truly advance women’s economic empowerment, the sector may need to look beyond traditional metrics.
+If the next chapter of financial inclusion is to truly advance women’s economic empowerment, the sector needs to look beyond traditional metrics.

 Institutions often describe themselves as gender-focused simply because the majority of their clients are women.
-But deeper questions remain: are financial products designed around women’s aspirations?
+But deeper questions remain: are financial products designed around women’s aspirations and needs?
 Do institutions understand how financial decisions are actually made within households?
 And are they measuring whether women have real influence over how financial resources are used?
+After all, are these credits building economic empowerment?

 The collaboration between Accion and SAJIDA Foundation in Bangladesh reflects an effort to explore these questions more deeply.
-By combining customer research with innovations such as improved credit scoring models and more tailored lending approaches, SAJIDA is working to better understand the financial journeys of its women clients and to create fairer pathways for them to access larger, more appropriate credit.
+By combining customer research with innovations such as improved credit-scoring models, more tailored lending approaches, and capacity-building for women, SAJIDA is working to better understand the financial journeys of its women clients and to create fairer pathways for them to access larger, more appropriate credit.

 Get in touch